 To fund the execution of our business strategy, including the proposed transactions described in this prospectus and the construction of new towers that we have agreed to build, we expect to use the net proceeds of our offerings and borrowings available under our U.S. and U.K. credit facilities.
 We will have additional cash needs to fund our operations in the future.
 We may also have additional cash needs in the near term if additional tower acquisitions or build-to-suit opportunities arise.
 Some of the opportunities that we are currently pursuing could require significant additional capital.
 If we do not otherwise have cash available, or borrowings under our credit facilities have otherwise been utilized, when our cash need arises, we would be forced to seek additional debt or equity financing or to forego the opportunity.
-In the event we determine to seek additional debt or equity financing, there can be no assurance that any such financing will be available, on commercially acceptable terms or at all, or permitted by the terms of our existing indebtedness.
+In the event we determine to seek additional debt or equity financing will be available, on commercially acceptable terms or at all, or permitted by the terms of our existing indebtedness.

-As of December 31, 1998, assuming we had completed our offerings, we would have had consolidated cash and cash equivalents of \$1,108.5 million (including \$6.5 million at CTSH), consolidated long-term debt of \$879.7 million, consolidated redeemable preferred stock of \$201.1 million and consolidated stockholders' equity of \$1,114.6 million.
-As of December 31, 1998, assuming we had completed the offerings and the recent and proposed transactions described in this prospectus, we would have had consolidated cash and cash equivalents of \$195.5 million (including \$6.5 million at CTSH and \$45.9 million at the Bell Atlantic joint venture), consolidated long-term debt of \$1,059.7 million, consolidated redeemable preferred stock of \$201.1 million and consolidated stockholders' equity of \$1,491.6 million.
+As of December 31, 1998, assuming we had completed our offerings, we would have had consolidated cash and cash equivalents of \$1,110.0 million (including \$6.5 million at CTSH), consolidated long-term debt of \$911.4 million, consolidated redeemable preferred stock of \$201.1 million and consolidated stockholders' equity of \$1,085.4 million.
+As of December 31, 1998, assuming we had completed the offerings and the recent and proposed transactions described in this prospectus, we would have had consolidated cash and cash equivalents of \$197.0 million (including \$6.5 million at CTSH and \$45.9 million at the Bell Atlantic joint venture), consolidated long-term debt of \$1,091.4 million, consolidated redeemable preferred stock of \$201.1 million and consolidated stockholders' equity of \$1,462.4 million.